t-kalvintech/t-kalvintech/README.md

 ### T.Kalvintech Is A Technology Company That Is The Future Of Technology, AI And Software Development.

-### Hi there, I'm Kalvin (member of T.Kalvintech) 👋
+### Hi there, I'm T.Kalv (member of T.Kalvintech) 👋

-### I'm a Self-taught 15-year-old Python Developer, Software Engineer, Computer Scientist, and Web Developer!
+### I'm a Self-taught 16-year-old Python Developer, Software Engineer, Computer Scientist, and Web Developer!
 - 😫 I'm currently working on a Python Music Quiz.
 - 🚀 👨‍🚀 I'm currently learning how to launch a model rocket using TVC and an Arduino as the flight computer.
 - 🧠 Fun Fact: I like to learn anything CS, Science and Technology related.